Darwin–Wedgwood family

-The Darwin–Wedgwood family are members of two connected families, each noted for particular prominent 18th-century figures: Erasmus Darwin, a physician and natural philosopher, and Josiah Wedgwood, a noted potter and founder of the eponymous Wedgwood and Sons pottery company.
+The Darwin–Wedgwood family are members of two connected families, each noted for particular prominent 18th-century figures: Erasmus Darwin FRS, a physician and natural philosopher, and Josiah Wedgwood FRS, a noted potter and founder of the eponymous Josiah Wedgwood & Sons pottery company.
 The Darwin and Wedgwood families were on friendly terms for much of their history and members intermarried, notably Charles Darwin, who married Emma Wedgwood.

 The most notable member of the family was Charles Darwin, a grandson of both Erasmus Darwin and Josiah Wedgwood.
 The family also included at least ten Fellows of the Royal Society, and several artists and poets (among whom was the 20th-century composer Ralph Vaughan Williams).
 Presented below are brief biographical descriptions and genealogical information, and mentions of some notable descendants.
 (The individuals are listed by year of birth and grouped into generations.)
 The relationship to Francis Galton, and to his immediate ancestors, is also given.
-(Note, however, that the data tree below is not intended to include all descendants, nor is it intended to include all prominent descendants.)
+(Note, however, that the data tree below is not intended to include all descendants, nor is it intended to include all prominent descendants.
+Also note that Ursula Wood died in 2007, Richard Darwin Keynes died in 2010, and Horace Basil Barlow died in 2020.)

 The first generation

 Josiah Wedgwood

 Josiah Wedgwood (1730–1795) was a noted pottery businessman and a friend of Erasmus Darwin.
 During 1780, on the death of his long-time business partner Thomas Bentley, Josiah asked Darwin for help in managing the business.
 As a result of the close association that grew up between the Wedgwood and Darwin families, one of Josiah's daughters later married Erasmus's son Robert.
-One of the children of that marriage, Charles Darwin, also married a Wedgwood – Emma, Josiah's granddaughter.
+One of the children of that marriage, Charles Darwin, also married a Wedgwood – Emma Wedgwood, Josiah's granddaughter.
 Robert's inheritance of Josiah's money enabled him to fund Charles Darwin's chosen vocation in natural history that resulted in the inception of Darwin's theory of evolution.
 Subsequently, Emma's inheritance made the Darwins a wealthy family.

 Josiah Wedgwood married Sarah Wedgwood (1734–1815), and they had seven children, including: